Vesite/GrokDiscordBot/README.md

+Designed for use in personal discord group chats, sometimes giving explicit or rude answers.

 Uses the python package manager uv, always add new packages using "uv add \_" Run using uv run python main.py, this should install all dependencies